The story of slavery, is the history of inhumanity.

 An original concept.

-With the interest of West End and Broadway contacts already gained, and the possibility of a theatre for workshops being considered, this exciting project is at the early stages of development.
-Music and lyrics are in the process of being completed, the book or libretto, is being prepared.
+With the interest of contacts already gained, and being sort yet, this exciting project is at the early stages of development.
+Music and lyrics are in the process of being almost fully completed, the book, as libretto, script, or screenplay, is being adapted.
 At this point, is where this project, needs to make new friends.
 Please, explore this site and see it unfold, help make it happen, support it and or invest in it, be a part of it.
-This show can do for this story of heroism and villainy, of good vs evil, what the great musicals, Les Miserables and Jesus Christ Superstar, did for those.
+This project can do for this story of heroism and villainy, of good vs evil, what the great musicals, Les Miserables and Jesus Christ Superstar, did for those.
 More than most musicals or plays, it provides very broad scope for diversity, in casting of roles, and influencing culture more widely.
 This is so much more than a “Tom Show.”
 It speaks to our humanity.
 And sings of it, too.

 It is “TOM’S CABIN-THE MAN OF HUMANITY!”

 The creator of this new work has been inspired by the life and legacy of Dr. Martin Luther King Jr and President Nelson Mandela.
 “TOM’S CABIN-THE MAN OF HUMANITY!
-A Powerful Musical Drama,” is dedicated to their memory.
+A Powerful Musical Drama,” honours their memory.

 By Lorenzo Cherin copyright.
 2019